swcarpentry/r-novice-gapminder/01-rstudio-intro.md

 #### Comparing things

-We can also do logical comparisons in R:
+We can also do comparison in R:

 ~~~{.r}